cpsc3220/project1/TaskA/README.md

 - Use git/github to save each version of your work!

 ## Submission
--   The last commit to the `master` branch before the deadline will be treated as the submission.
-You may chose to do your work on another branch, but be sure to merge it with master before the deadline.
+-   The last commit to the `master` branch will be treated as the submission.
+You may choose to do your work on another branch, but be sure to merge it with master before the deadline.
+If your last commit is later than the due time, you will receive late penalties.

 -   Your **Makefile** can be the one provided, or your own.
 However, I should be able to use the `make` command in the shell with no